Sharp detection of low-dimensional structure in probability measures via dimensional logarithmic Sobolev inequalities: Dimension Reduction with the KL Divergence

 \end{theorem}

-Theorem \ref{thm:dimCDR_tilted} suggests that the deviations between~$\pi$ and its best Gaussian approximation~$\mu=\mathcal{N}(m(\pi),C(\pi))$ are captured by the relative deviations --- in the sense of generalized Rayleigh quotients --- of the Fisher information matrix $H(\pi)$ and the precision matrix $C(\pi)^{-1}$.
-Note that for Gaussian target measures $\pi=\mathcal{N}(m,C)$, we have $H(\pi)=C^{-1}$ so that the right-hand side of \eqref{eq:dimCDR_tilted} vanishes for any $U_r$.
-This is not surprising because, in this case, $\pi=\mu = \pioptKLr(U_r)$ for any $U_r$.
+{In the same spirit as selecting the features~$U_r$ which minimize majorizations of the KL divergence in~\cite{ZCLSM22}}, Theorem \ref{thm:dimCDR_tilted} suggests that the deviations between~$\pi$ and its best Gaussian approximation~$\mu=\mathcal{N}(m(\pi),C(\pi))$ are controlled by the relative deviations --- in the sense of generalized Rayleigh quotients --- of the Fisher information matrix $H(\pi)$ and the precision matrix $C(\pi)^{-1}$.
+Note that for Gaussian target measures $\pi=\mathcal{N}(m,C)$, we have $H(\pi)=C^{-1}$ so that the right-hand side of \eqref{eq:dimCDR_tilted} vanishes for any $U_r$ such that $U_r^\top C(\pi) U_r = I_r$.
+This is unsurprising since, in this case, $\pi=\mu = \pioptKLr(U_r)$ for any $U_r$.